SilvesterYu/DATS-SHU235-Information-Visualization-Labs/README.md

 (2) npm init (press Enter everytime if you just want the default values for all the fields.
 This is usually the case :)

+## Week 4
+using webpack live server

+run:

+npx webpack server

+and then in the terminal, click and enter the link appeared: <i> [webpack-dev-server] Loopback: http://localhost:9000/

+If error appears saying that "address already in use :::9000", for Windows users, please search for your command prompt, right click on it, and run as administrator.
+Then run this line here:

+netstat -ano|findstr "PID :9000"

+Then you will see a list of ports and their PID's.
+Let's now kill all the ports with those PID's.
+Replace the "xxxxx" below with your PID's, and run it.

+taskkill /pid xxxxx /f

+Now go back to VSCode terminal and do again npx webpack server